neurite/debian-setup/docs/1005-python.md

 #### Install miniconda

 If you have gone through [the bootstrap step](0301-bootstrap.md), conda should have been installed already.
 The bootstrap script adds the conda deb repo to the sources list and installs miniconda from there.
 In order to run the `conda` command in terminal, add `source /opt/conda/etc/profile.d/conda.sh` to `~/.bashrc`.
-This is taken care of at [the cleanup step](0305-cleanup.md).
+This is also mentioned in [the cleanup step](0305-cleanup.md).

 Alternatively, you can install miniconda manually.
-Note this installs miniconda in your user home:
+Note this installs miniconda in your user home by default:

 1. Download [the miniconda installation script](https://docs.conda.io/en/latest/miniconda.html).
 2. Run the install script `bash Miniconda3-latest-Linux-x86_64.sh`. **IMPORTANT: Do NOT sudo it.**